akulmehta/glybrary-docs/user/guides/probes/Biospecimens.md

     1. Select the preferred detection method.

         More information about [Preferred Detection Method](/user/guides/probes/PreferredDetectionMethod.md).
+    1. If the biospecimen was chemically labeled (e.g. Alexa Fluor 488), then use the "Chemical Label" section to describe the chemical modification.
     1. Add any additional information by creating additional fields
     1. Attach any files e.g. data sheets and certificates of analysis.
-This may need to be done after creating the protein entry by editing it.
+This may need to be done after creating the biospecimen entry by editing it.
-    1. Add any publications e.g. publications describing the expression of the protein.
+    1. Add any publications e.g. publications describing the expression of the biospecimen.
     1. Select the visibility for either
         1. "Private": only members of the lab and you can view this entry.
         2. "Public": everyone can view this entry.